jakearchibald/navigation-transitions/README.md

   * `normal` - Not one of the above.
 * `event.url` - The URL being navigated to.
 An empty string if the URL is of another origin.
 * `event.newWindow` - A promise for a `WindowProxy` being navigated to.
 Resolves with `undefined` if another origin is involved in the navigation (i.e., the initial URL or redirects).
 Rejects if the navigation fails.
 Cancels if the navigation cancels (dependent on cancelable promises).
-* `event.transitionUntil(promise)` - Keep this document alive and potentially visible until `Promise` settles, or once another origin is involved in the navigation (i.e., the initial URL or redirects).
+* `event.transitionUntil(promise)` - Keep this document alive and potentially visible until `promise` settles, or once another origin is involved in the navigation (i.e., the initial URL or redirects).

 **Note:** The same-origin restrictions are to avoid new URL leaks and timing attacks.